Discover

 AI summary

-A unique 1970s home at 86 Islington St, Ponsonby, once owned by former All Black Olo Brown, is on the market.
-Described as "rare as hen's teeth," the architecturally designed property stands out in the heritage area.
+A rare 1970s home at 86 Islington St, Ponsonby, once owned by former All Black Olo Brown, is on the market.
+This unique architectural property stands out in a predominantly heritage villa area.

 Peek inside this 70s-built home in Ponsonby